pmed/v8pp/docs/wrapping.md

 a constructor to re-use an existing `v8::ObjectTemplate` instance.

-The `v8pp::module` class contains functions that allows binding to V8 for other `v8pp::modules`, C++ functions, global variables, and classes wrapped with `v8pp::class_` template.
+The `v8pp::module` class contains functions that allows binding to V8 for other `v8pp::modules`, C++ functions, lambdas, global variables, and classes wrapped with `v8pp::class_` template.

 These binding functions return reference to the `v8pp::module` instance to allow